 Chapter 5 – Refraction of Light

 In the previous chapter, we learnt that light always travels in a straight path.
 This statement is true as long as the light rays are travelling in the same medium and the density of the medium is the same throughout.
-What happens to the light ray when the medium is changed? when the medium changes, the light rays won’t travel in the straight line.
-The change in direction of light when it passes from one medium to another is known as refraction of light.
+What happens to the light ray when the medium is changed?
+When the medium changes, the light rays won’t travel in a straight line.
+The change in the direction of light when it passes from one medium to another is known as the refraction of light.

 |Very short answer type questions||82|